 Check, Please

-Using an online background check is an easy, affordable, and completely not-creepy-at-all way to find out information about all types of people in your present and past, as well as celebrities you love or loathe.
+Using an online background check is an affordable way to find out information about all types of people in your present and past, as well as celebrities you love or loathe.
 Most of this information—like criminal records—is in public records, but if you don’t know where to look, an online background check can do the legwork for you.

-When I turned the check on myself, I actually enjoyed seeing what comes up and fact-checking the results against what I know to be way off or spot on.
-I didn’t find any surprises that I wasn’t expecting, just a reminder that certain things stay on your record forever and this is arguably more problematic than ever before considering how easy it is for people to access this information.
+When I turned the check on myself, I actually enjoyed seeing what came up and fact-checking the results against what I know to be way off or spot on.
+I didn’t find any surprises that I wasn’t expecting; it was just a reminder that certain things stay on your record forever, and this is arguably more problematic than ever before, considering how simple it is for people to access this information.

 If you’re concerned about what might be discovered, considering the best background check companies can be a proactive step to understanding and managing your online footprint.